 This paper focuses on the first round of semi-structured interviews with tenants.
 The interviews were transcribed verbatim for analysis using interpretative phenomenological analysis (IPA).
 IPA is a qualitative method of enquiry developed by Smith (1996) and is concerned with the exploration of individual lived experiences (Eatough & Smith, 2017).
 Within IPA, individuals’ experiences are viewed as being unique and thus a subjective and inductive approach to explore these experiences is applied (Pietkiewicz & Smith, 2014; Reid et al., 2015).
 IPA explores these experiences through three schools of thought; i) Phenomenology, whereby the focus is on revealing participants’ experiences of a phenomenon; ii) Hermeneutics, in which these experiences are interpreted in relation to the social and cultural contexts of the phenomenon and the researcher’s own experiences; and iii) Idiography through IPA’s commitment to working with small samples of homogenous groups (Smith et al., 2022).
 IPA uses several methods to collect data including interviews, focus groups and diaries which are then transcribed verbatim prior to the analytic procedure (Pietkiewicz & Smith, 2014).
+The combination of IPA with ethnography provides a novel approach in which the unique experiences of the participants are situated in the context of the allotment culture through the researcher’s own observations.
+As suggested by Maggs-Rapport (2000), this combination of approaches contextualises the findings as the researcher is more able to understand the participants’ experiences in relation to the wider community.
 The interviews were analysed using seven steps (Smith et al., 2022).
 This process involved reading and re-reading each transcript several times with initial notes and annotations being developed.
 Personal Experiential Statements (PESs) were then produced from patterns within the data.
 Next, the first author explored connections between the PESs to create Personal Experiential Themes (PETs) for the case.
 These steps were then repeated across each case, with the resultant PETs then used to develop Group Experiential Themes (GETs) for the cohort and the extracts which best represented the themes being chosen for the analysis.
-The third and fourth author were critical friends in the development of the GETS and write up of the themes.
+The third and fourth author were critical friends in the development of the GETS and the write up of themes.

 Reflexivity